Andalusia autonomous basketball team

 The Andalusia autonomous basketball team is the basketball team of Andalusia, Spain.
-The team is not affiliated to FIBA, so only plays friendly games.
+The team is not affiliated to FIBA, so it only plays friendly games.

 History

-The Andalusian team only played two friendly games, a first one against a USA All-Star team in 1985 and a second one against Croatia in 1993.
+The Andalusian team has only played two friendly games: one against a USA All-Star team in 1985 and a second game against Croatia in 1993.
 For this second game, due to the lack of professional players in the region, the two coaches Mario Pesquera and Javier Imbroda had called up three foreign players.